MarcMogdanz/FlavorSync/README.md

 # FlavorSync

-A tool to download League of Legends item builds by [LoLFlavor](http://lolflavor.com/)
+A tool to download League of Legends item builds by [LoLFlavor](http://lolflavor.com/).

 ## Usage

 Start the jar, select your LoL directory, click on download and wait.

+## Download

+See the releases over [here](https://github.com/MarcMogdanz/FlavorSync/releases).

 ## Credits